mmousa8189/LearnFullStackAngularNetCore/README.md

 # LearnFullStackAngularNetCore
- this project for how to make real web applecation using angular and net core web api
+ this project for how to make real web applecation using angular and net core web api useing Onion Architecture